 My first impression of Radiance of the Seas‘ Centrum was…wow.
 Still as pretty as ever.
 A terrific gathering place throughout the day and night, with live music or cruise director-led fun and games.

-Radiance is a very elegant ship.
+Radiance of the Seas is a very elegant ship.
 Back in 2001, this was more the standard than the deviation.
-Sure, Oasis of the Seas and Allure of the Seas were still a years away to launch, but this ship was a game-changer when it debuted.
+Sure, Oasis of the Seas and Allure of the Seas were still years away to launch, but this ship was a game-changer when it debuted.
 Beautifully polished hard woods accented by shiny brass railings and fixtures.
 Multi-colored glass art installations grace the stairwells.
 Designed for cruising Alaska, the use of glass and open space is significant.

 I don’t know if most passengers take the time to note the attention to detail that was put into this ship.

-First Impression: Radiance of the Seas Aft Balcony Stateroom
+Radiance of the Seas Review: The Fabulous Aft Balcony Stateroom

 Finding my way to my stateroom was pretty easy.
 It was all the way at the very end of the ship so as long as I knew which way was forward and aft, all was good.

 It doesn’t get much better than this, unless you have a suite.
 Even then, it’s not aft.
 These are amazing.

 A quick glance outside and I had my bearings on which way to walk.
 I squeezed past all the people asking directions and blocking the Centrum entrance, and over to the main elevator bank.
 Up to Deck 10 and I just kept on walking.